 As per the IRS rules, every income paid to an individual must be reported on the respective 1099 Tax Form to the IRS.
 Due to this, the businesses who sell goods online must report their hidden income on the appropriate tax return.
 This intended the IRS to cut down the fraudulent deductions.
 Suppose, if your business spent $500 on window cleaning services, then you need to issue a clear 1099 Form.
 If in case, when you report $1,000 spent for window cleaning service, but in actual you have spent $500.
 The IRS may treat it as fraudulent returns.

-Additionally, the business individual may face the risk of paying penalties that are heavy and hefty.
+Additionally, the business individual may face the risk of paying penalties heavy and hefty.
 Likewise, the individual who receives 1099 income must report it on the tax return form.
 If in case, you have forgotten to include 1099 income, then be ready to get the notice from the IRS regarding penalties and fines.

 1099 Tax Form Expanded Reporting Requirements

-Expanding requirements of 1099 Forms is not only businesses keep records of the payments, but they must also keep a track of TIN and addresses of the contractors.
+Expanding requirements of 1099 Forms not only businesses keep records of the payments, but they must also keep a track of TIN and addresses of the contractors.
 This means the payer must request the contractor to fill out the W-9 Form before the contractor receives the first payment.
-As we know, W-9 Form reports the payee’s name, address, TIN, etc., which is used to fill out the information returns correctly.
+As we know, W-9 Form reports the payee’s name, address, TIN, etc., which used to fill out the information returns correctly.

 It plays an important role in filing 1099 Tax forms because any mistake in the payee details may lead the payer to withhold taxes.
-So, the payer is responsible to collect W-9 Forms from the contractor and keep records of the payees who work for the business throughout the tax year.
+So, the payer responsible to collect W-9 Forms from the contractor and keep records of the payees who work for the business throughout the tax year.

 1099 Form Exempted Payments

 Given below the payments excluded from reporting on the 1099 Tax Form:

 - If you hire a non-US citizen for remote work not performed within the US, then not required to file a 1099 Form.